YuanSu526/ClothingProject/ClothingScraper/README.md

     ```
 7. **Store the output**
    In general output.json will be generated in the current directory (`<project_root>/ClothingScraper/clothingScraper`)
-   Move the output data into `<project_root>/ClothingData` for data cleaning and machine training
+   Move the output data into `<project_root>/ClothingData/Uncleaned` for data cleaning and machine training
+   A sample data file will be placed there, containing a few common clothing items and problems you would encounter
+   These problems will be addressed in the `<project_root>/DataCleaning/`

+**Please proceed to the DataCleaning folder after completing all the steps above.**